-Finding great toys for one year olds can be a particular challenge.
+Finding great toys for this age can be particularly challenging.
 They’re growing out of their baby toys, yet many “big kid” toys contain small pieces or are too developmentally advanced.
 At the same time, their brains and senses require stimulation to help them grow and learn as they play.
-That’s why we’ve curated this list of the 15 best toys for a 1-year-old that are sure to delight your little one.
+That’s why we’ve curated this list of the best toys for a 1-year-old that are sure to delight your little one.

 Baby Einstein Curiosity Table